HussainAther/philosophy/neuro/comptheory.md

 variables or parameters.

-Philosopher Steven Horst wrote that computational models are useful in scientific psychology, but they don't give us a philosophical understandinf of intentinoality of commonsense mental states.
+Philosopher Steven Horst wrote that computational models are useful in scientific psychology, but they don't give us a philosophical understandinf of intentionality of commonsense mental states.
 The computational theory of mind tries to reduce the intentionality of states to the intentionality of the mental symbols, but the relevant notion of symbolic content is bound by the notions of convention and intention.
 Horst believed the computational theory of the mind uses the very properties that it is supposed to reduce things to as a circular argument that need to be reduced themselves.